How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Variable compensation is an additional amount given on top of an employee’s base salary.
 It’s usually tied to specific goals and targets.

-When it comes to variable pay, you can consider many options to create your compensation plan.
+When it comes to variable pay, you can consider many options when creating your compensation plan.
 Here’s a handpicked list of 15 variable compensation programs:

 1. Commission